Pinggy-io/pinggy_website/content/blog/sharing_local_wordPress_sites_remotely_using_pinggy.md

 - **-o StrictHostKeyChecking=no**: Disables strict host key checking, simplifying setup.
 - **-o ServerAliveInterval=30**: Sends pings every 30 seconds to keep the connection alive and prevent timeouts.
 - **-t**: Forces a pseudo-terminal, allowing for interactive command execution if required.
-- **-R0:testping.local:80**: Configures reverse tunneling from `testping.local` on port 80, crucial for LocalWP.
+- **-R0:moksh.a.pinggy.link:80**: Configures reverse tunneling from your subdomain on port 80, crucial for LocalWP.
-- **a.pinggy.io**: Pinggy's remote server, which hosts the tunnel.
+- **jYEfZnpL3zR&#64;a.pinggy.io**: Your unique Pinggy token, retrieved when setting up the subdomain.
-- **u:Host:testping.local**: Sets the host header on the remote server to match your local address.
+- **u:Host:moksh.a.pinggy.link**: Sets the host header on the remote server to match your local address.
-- **x:reverseproxy:testping.local**: Enables reverse proxy mode, which helps handle site headers and hostnames for local WordPress installations.
+- **x:reverseproxy:moksh.a.pinggy.link**: Enables reverse proxy mode, which helps handle site headers and hostnames for local WordPress installations.

 With Pinggy, accessing your LocalWP WordPress site remotely becomes seamless, allowing you to showcase your work or collaborate with ease.

+---

-# Setting Up Remote Access for LocalWP Using Pinggy
+# Finalizing Your Remote Access

-Pinggy allows users to remotely access their LocalWP site as if it were hosted on an actual server.
-Below, you'll find the steps to access your LocalWP site via Pinggy, along with troubleshooting tips for common issues.

-## 📸 Screenshot Suggestion

-A screenshot here would show the terminal with the Pinggy command initiated, along with the output confirming that the tunnel is live.

-## Step 3: Remotely Access Your LocalWP Site

 Once the Pinggy tunnel is live, you can access your LocalWP site from anywhere using the URL generated by Pinggy.

 1. Open a web browser.
-2. Enter the Pinggy URL provided in the terminal output (e.g., `https://a.pinggy.io/unique-tunnel-id`).
+2. Enter the Pinggy URL provided in the terminal output (e.g., `https://moksh..pinggy.link`).
 3. Your locally developed WordPress site should now appear as though it’s hosted on a live server.

-📸 **Screenshot Suggestion**: Show the browser with the Pinggy URL, displaying the local WordPress site accessed through Pinggy’s URL.
+{{< image "sharing_local_wordPress_sites_remotely_using_pinggy/pinggy_url.webp" "How to Easily Share ComfyUI Online" >}}
+{{< image "sharing_local_wordPress_sites_remotely_using_pinggy/site_preview.webp" "How to Easily Share ComfyUI Online" >}}
+---

+By following these steps, you can efficiently set up and manage remote access for your LocalWP WordPress site using Pinggy.

 ## Troubleshooting Common Issues